Riti-Botha/Riti-Botha/README.md

 Hi, I’m @Riti-Botha

-- 🌱 I’m currently learning Delphi and SQL at High School Menlopark.
+- 🌱 I’m currently a second-year Computer Science student at University of Pretoria.
+- 💚 I won a joint award for being the top Information Technology student of my class in 2023.
 - ✨ I attended the Girls Who Code Self-Paced Program in 2023.
-- 💚 I won a joint award for being the top Information Technology student of my class in 2023.

 <!---